idealparable/BibleQ/_site/DidLazarusWriteJohn.md

 In Acts 4, after (in 3) Peter and John were preaching, they're arrested and we're told in 4:5-6 that rulers/elders/scribes were gathered, and Annas the high priest, Caiaphas, and John and Alexander, /and all who were of high-priestly descent./ (LSB)

 Really doesn't matter, but it's interesting that evidently someone of high-priestly descent (I think that last phrase is meant to modify all four of these names) is listed right after Caiaphas, and we know of two people named John tied to Galilee, and there's also John the Baptist and yeah.
-Potentially two people named John were known to Caiphas.
+Potentially two people named John were known to Caiaphas.
 It's totally irrelevant probably, but hey.

 Then there was this which I had no idea of:

 /[Act 12:11-12 LSB] 11 When Peter came to himself, he said, "Now truly I know that the Lord has sent His angel and rescued me from the hand of Herod and from all that the Jewish people were expecting."
 12 And when he realized [this], he went to the house of Mary, the mother of John who was also called Mark, where many were gathered together and were praying./

-Probably this is a coincidence that the mother of someone I think we present at Jesus' arrest (Mark) happens to be named Mary (we do know John and Mary are common names, obviously), but based just on this snippet, it could be that the one told to take care of her at the cross is Mark.
+Probably this is a coincidence that the mother of someone I think was present at Jesus' arrest (Mark) happens to be named Mary (we do know John and Mary are common names, obviously), but based just on this snippet, it could be that the one told to take care of her at the cross is Mark.
 But... probably just a different Mary?
 Not sure if anything in the context makes it clear either way.

-But it made me wonder if in fact, DiLoved is Mark...
+But it made me wonder if in fact, DiscipleLoved is Mark...
 I hope I'm joking?
 But yeah.
 Doesn't fit all of the evidence that it has to be the author of John, who apparently has to be John (son of Zebedee... not John called Mark).
 But that was a surprise.

 Back to John 21: